getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 If we always pass a DMZ object for ignored `this` bindings we don't think we need to care about, we're sure any hidden/unexpected usage of `this` will be restricted to the empty object, which insulates our program's `global` object from side-effects.

 Since this object is totally empty, I personally like to give it the variable name `ø` (the lowercase mathematical symbol for the empty set).
 On many keyboards (like US-layout on Mac), this symbol is easily typed with `⌥`+`o` (option+`o`).
-Some systems also let you set up hotkeys for specificy symbols.
+Some systems also let you set up hotkeys for specific symbols.
 If you don't like the `ø` symbol, or your keyboard doesn't make that as easy to type, you can of course call it whatever you want.

 Whatever you call it, the easiest way to set it up as **totally empty** is `Object.create(null)` (see Chapter 5). `Object.create(null)` is similar to `{ }`, but without the delegation to `Object.prototype`, so it's "more empty" than just `{ }`.